temporalio/temporal-learning/docs/getting_started/typescript/hello_world_in_typescript/index.md

 Workflows are where you configure and organize the execution of Activities.
 You define a Workflow by writing a *Workflow Definition* using one of the Temporal SDKs.
 You can learn more in the [Workflow parameters](https://docs.temporal.io/application-development/foundations/#workflow-parameters) section of the Temporal documentation.

-To begin your workflow, create a new subdirectory called `src`:
+To begin your Workflow, create a new subdirectory called `src`:

 ```command
 mkdir src